“Where?” I was asked when I told the airline employee in the United States where my final destination was after my flight to Barcelona.

 From here we began another gentle rise to the Andorran border, through a few more tunnels before we hit the border.
 We respectfully slowed down at the border, they tend to not stop cyclists, but always good to be aware and alert to the laws.
 Into Saint Julia we went, the first town in Andorra.
 The road near the border on this side is a bit busier and nothing to write home about, the main goal to get through Andorra la Vella, to take on the last stretch home.

-From Andorra La Vella we headed upwards again, through Encamp, Canillo, El Tartar and Ransol before finally landing again in Soldeu, that last climb being about 16 kilometres, never too steep but a great last challenge for the day.
+From Andorra La Vella we headed upwards again, through Encamp, Canillo, El Tartar and Ransol before finally landing again in Soldeu.
+The last climb on this Andorra cycling route, being about 16 kilometres, is never too steep but a great last challenge for the day.

 To refuel for a big day of riding, be sure to have breakfast, lunch or both at Grupetta Cafe, owned by pro cyclists Koen de Kort and Willie Smit.
 The menu is a blend of Australian breakfast joint with a more typical European flavour thrown in.
 For breakfast, I can never pass up the brekkie burrito and the smoothie bowl.
 And for lunch, try a curry for something you don’t see on every menu in the area!
 Good chance you will see a pro rider or two eating or taking a quick coffee in there as well, and a good chance it’s either Koen or Willie at that!